How Do Air Conditioners Work?

 - The heat is then released into the outdoor air as the refrigerant returns to a liquid state.

-What is a Central Air Conditioning System?
+What Are the Main Parts of a Central Air Conditioning System?

 - a thermostat that controls system operation